dotnet/roslyn-analyzers/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ## RS1035: Missing 'Generator' Attribute

-'{0}' implements 'ISourceGenerator' but does not have the 'Generator' attribute.
+A type implements 'ISourceGenerator' but does not have the 'Generator' attribute.

 |Item|Value|
 |-|-|